(Rick McCathron, Chief Insurance Officer, Hippo. Source: Hippo.)

 RMcC: Yes, but by adding what has been used in the commercial arena for many years, which is loss control.
 We’re essentially providing loss control.
 It’s the same thing because, at the end of the day, if the customer has a claim, they have a deductible to pay and they are displaced or otherwise inconvenienced.
 If we can help them prevent the claim, it saves their deductible and saves their inconvenience—while also saving our loss ratio.

 IIR: How should we look at Hippo as an insurance entity, in light of the new funding?
 In a conversation in October 2019, you described Hippo as a bit of a hybrid, technically an MGA but with full stack components of a carrier—with the exception of bearing significant underwriting risk.
-In its announcement about the Spinaker acquisition, Hippo said that it would continue to operate as an MGA.
+In its announcement about the Spinnaker acquisition, Hippo said that it would continue to operate as an MGA.
 Is there a plan to change that at some point?

 RMcC: We are absolutely going to continue to embrace the MGA model, which we think provides flexibility and optionality to us and our customers.
-Having our own balance sheet via the Spinaker acquisition allows us to grow, while putting risks on other carriers’ balance sheets that have different risk appetites.
-Spinaker lets us infuse capital to grow the business, but with our status as an MGA, we have the ability to grow into new products and geographies with partners who have balance sheets better suited to certain risks.
+Having our own balance sheet via the Spinnaker acquisition allows us to grow, while putting risks on other carriers’ balance sheets that have different risk appetites.
+Spinnaker lets us infuse capital to grow the business, but with our status as an MGA, we have the ability to grow into new products and geographies with partners who have balance sheets better suited to certain risks.